jimniels/blog/_posts/2019-06-24-notes-rethinking-asynchronous-programming-in-javascript.md

 In other words, every callback you’ve ever written has an existing bug of trust (even if you haven’t been bitten by it yet)

-### Writing Asynchronous Codes in a Sequential Manner
+### Writing Asynchronous Programs in a Sequential Manner

 Kyle’s theory: the point at which our brains and our natural methods of cognition diverge from the way the javascript engine works, that’s the point at which bugs occur